Madigan Line

 Madigan Line Permits, Permissions & Fuel

 I required permission to travel through Adria Downs station from Camp 19 to the Annandale Ruins and Camp 22.
-I emailed Judy at adriadowns@activ8.net.au with vehicle type, rego, traveller name and dates.
-Adria Downs is NASAA accredited organic cattle farm, so it prefers small groups and environmentally sensible travellers.
-Judy was super helpful and emailed me valuable updates on localised rainfall; she was lovely.
+Adria Downs is a NASAA accredited organic cattle farm, so it prefers small groups and environmentally sensible travellers.ย

 Madigan Line, Simpson Desert